close

 expression

-language is simply the recognition of a set of signs, the meaning of which has been informed by the macrocosm of metalanguage within which it develops. cultures are metalanguages within which human languages develop and then drive the development of cultures.
+language is the recognition of a set of signs, the meaning of which has been informed by the macrocosm of metalanguage within which it has developed — cultures are metalanguages within which human languages develop.
+Languages then drive the development of cultures.

 The expression we develop within the cultures of our ontogeny is foundational.
-Our fluency is ideally acquired then together with other elementary, cognitive and bio-mechanical capabilities, and is formative.
-As in later life we engage with expression in other cultures it commensurately founds our expression within these too.
+Together with other elementary, cognitive and bio-mechanical capabilities, the fluency we acquire then is formative, as in later life, engaging with expression in other cultures, it commensurately founds our expression within these too.

 expression